florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Credit (M123)/Florishop addon Credit Manual EN (M123).md

 ## Approving credit requests

-Credit request made on the webshop can be approved or rejected in the Florishop application.
+Credit request made on the webshop can be approved or rejected in the FloriShop application.
 To see the to be approved request follow the steps below:

 |Step#|Explanation|
 |:--|:--|